mykle1/MMM-EOL/README.md

         module: 'MMM-EOL',                  // Best in left, right or center regions
         position: 'top_left',
         config: {
-           lifeForm: "Cats",                // See Life Form list below.
+           lifeForm: "Seals",                // See Life Form list below.
 Only the name of the lifeForm.
 	   scrollDes: "yes",                // yes = scroll description, no = static description
            dLength: 400,                    // Amount of descriptive text.
 Higher for more, lower for less
            useHeader: false,                // false if you don't want a header